siddharth1407/IITG-OLX-/README.md

 # 🛍️ OLX IITG - IITG Marketplace

-**OLX IITG** is a campus-centric buy-and-sell platform designed for students at IIT Guwahati.
-It enables users to post ads, browse second-hand products, and connect with peers—all within a secure, student-only environment.
+**OLX IITG** is a buy-and-sell platform exclusively for IIT Guwahati students.
+It allows users to list products, explore available items, and manage their listings with a clean and intuitive interface.

 ---

 ## 🚀 Features

-- 📦 Post and manage product listings
-- 🖼️ Upload product images and set categories
+- 🧾 Post product ads with title, description, category, price, and image
-- 🔍 Browse, search, and filter products
+- 🔍 Browse and filter listings by category and availability
-- 🔐 Firebase email-based authentication
 - 👤 View your posted items in a dashboard
+- 🔐 Email/password authentication with Firebase
-- 🧼 Clean and responsive UI (Tailwind + Material UI)
+- 🎨 Clean and responsive UI (Tailwind + Material UI)

 ---

 ## 🛠️ Tech Stack

 - **Frontend**: React.js
 - **Styling**: Tailwind CSS, Material UI
 - **Routing**: React Router
 - **Authentication**: Firebase Auth (Email/Password)
-- **Storage**: Firebase Firestore
+- **Storage**: Firebase Firestore *(to be integrated)*

 ---

-## Folder Structure
+## 📁 Folder Structure

 olx-iitg/
 ├── public/
 │ └── index.html